47 Tucanae X9

-47 Tucanae X9 (also known as 47 Tuc X9) is an ultracompact low-mass X-ray binary (LMXB) located within the globular cluster 47 Tucanae (NGC 104), one of the brightest and most massive globular cluster in the Milky Way Galaxy, situated approximately 14,800 light-years away in the constellation of Tucana.
+47 Tucanae X9 (also known as 47 Tuc X9) is an ultracompact low-mass X-ray binary (LMXB) located within the globular cluster 47 Tucanae, one of the brightest and most massive globular cluster in the Milky Way Galaxy, situated approximately 14,800 light-years away in the constellation of Tucana.
 The system is notable for being the first confirmed black hole-white dwarf binary in the Milky Way, with an exceptionally short orbital period of approximately 28.18 minutes.

-Discovery and Observations
+Discovery and observations

-47 Tuc X9 was discovered using NASA Chandra X-ray Observatory, NuSTAR and the Australia Compact Telescope Array (ATCA).
+47 Tuc X9 was discovered using NASA Chandra X-ray Observatory, NuSTAR and the Australia Telescope Compact Array (ATCA).
 Initially the system was classified as a cataclysmic variable with a white dwarf primary, subsequent radio and X-ray observations reclassified it as an LMXB with a black hole.
 An alternative hypothesis of a neutron star (possibly a transitional millisecond pulsar) was considered but deemed less likely due to the absence of pulsations and the system's ultracompact orbit.

-Formation and Evolution
+Formation and evolution

 The ultracompact orbit of 47 Tuc X9 likely resulted from dynamical interactions in the dense environment of 47 Tucanae, such as a black hole capturing a white dwarf or evolving from a black hole/helium-star binary through mass transfer and gravitational wave emission.
 The high stellar density of the globular cluster facilitates the formation of such compact binaries.

-Significance

-47 Tuc X9 is a rare example of a black hole-white dwarf binary in a globular cluster, providing insights into binary evolution, accretion processes, and dynamical interactions in dense stellar environments.
-Its discovery as the first confirmed ultracompact black hole binary in the Milky Way enhances our understanding of black hole populations in globular clusters.

-Recent Study

-Ultradeep ATCA imaging in 2024 identified a faint central compact radio source in 47 Tucanae, unrelated to X9, highlighting the cluster's richness in compact objects.
-No significant updates to X9's classification have been reported since its reclassification in 2017.